-Possible Side Effects (More Common)
+Possible Side Effects

-- Blood clots.
+- Blood clots and events such as stroke and heart attack.
 A blood clot in your leg may cause your leg to swell, appear red and warm, and/or cause pain.
 A blood clot in your lungs may cause trouble breathing, pain when breathing, and/or chest pain.

 - While you are getting this drug in your vein (IV), you may have a reaction to the drug.
+Sometimes you may be given medication to stop or lessen these side effects.
 Your nurse will check you closely for these signs: fever or shaking chills, flushing, facial swelling, feeling dizzy, headache, trouble breathing, rash, itching, chest tightness, or chest pain.
-These reactions may happen for 24 hours after your infusion.
+These reactions may happen after your infusion.
 If this happens, call 911 for emergency care.

 Treating Side Effects

-- Wear dark sunglasses and use sunscreen with SPF 30 or higher when you are outdoors even for a short time.
+- Use sunscreen with SPF 30 or higher when you are outdoors even for a short time.
 Cover up when you are out in the sun.
 Wear wide-brimmed hats, long-sleeved shirts, and pants.
 Keep your neck, chest, and back covered.